Gallaecia: Roman Callaecia

-In the 3rd century AD, Diocletian created an administrative division which included the conventus of Gallaecia, Asturica, and possibly Cluniense.
-This province took the name of Gallaecia since it was the most populous and important zone within the province.
-In 409, as Roman control collapsed, the Suebi conquests transformed Roman Gallaecia (convents Lucense and Bracarense) into the Kingdom of Galicia (the Galliciense Regnum recorded by Hydatius and Gregory of Tours).
+In the 3rd century AD, Diocletian created an administrative division which included the conventus of Callaecia, Asturica, and possibly Cluniense.
+This province took the name of Callaecia since it was the most populous and important zone within the province.
+In 409, as Roman control collapsed, the Suebi conquests transformed Roman Callaecia (convents Lucense and Bracarense) into the Kingdom of Galicia (the Galliciense Regnum recorded by Hydatius and Gregory of Tours).